jeffreykegler/hoonlint/misc/whitespace.md

 non-standard practices will occur.
 For this reason, at points,
 we will be careful to define
-terms in such a what that they are meaningful even when applied to non-standard code.
+terms in such a way that they are meaningful even when applied to non-standard code.

 ### Comments